opensearch-project/ml-commons/docs/tutorials/semantic_search/conversation_search_with_byte_quantized_vector.md

     "connector_id": "your_connector_id"
 }
 ```
-Note the model ID; you'll use it in step 2.1.
+Use the model ID from the response to test predict API (you'll use the model id in step 2.1 too.):

-Test the model:
 ```
 POST /_plugins/_ml/models/your_embedding_model_id/_predict
 {